 So first things first: forget the modular carpet tiles you used to sit on for preschool story hour.
 Those rough, uncomfortable carpet squares are a thing of the past.
 Today, carpet tiles today come in so many colors and patterns, you can mix and match to your heart’s content.

-But that means you need to be clear on what you want before you begin.
-Black and white checkerboard pattern?
+However, this variety means you need to be clear on what you want before you begin.
+Want a black and white checkerboard pattern?
 Solids and florals?
 Berber?
 Cut pile?
 Loop pile?
-Whatever you choose, make sure you have a vision in mind before you start.
+Whatever types of carpet you choose, make sure you have a vision in mind before you start.
 This is one of the most common mistakes people make when installing carpet tiles—pulling them up and redoing them again and again.